 So to answer our initial question, Why do dogs like sticks?

-Dogs like sticks for many reasons, but the number one reason they love sticks has to be because they’re so much fun to run after.
+A stick is more than just a lump of wood, dogs like sticks for many reasons, but the number one reason dogs love sticks has to be because they’re so incredibly versatile.

 On the whole, sticks are safe.